Paulo Josué

 Paulo Josué Stürmer dos Reis (born 13 March 1989) is a professional footballer who plays as an attacking midfielder or a forward for Malaysia Super League club Kuala Lumpur City which he captains.
 Born in Brazil, he plays for the Malaysia national team.

+Josué also holds the records for being both the all-time top scorer and the player with the highest number of appearances for Kuala Lumpur City in their history.

 Club career

 Career in Brazil

 Josué had played with six different Brazilian clubs before moving abroad.

 Kuala Lumpur City

-2017

 On 2 June 2017, Josué joined Malaysia Premier League club Kuala Lumpur City in a mid-season transfer.
 He scored 6 goals from 9 league matches and helped the club win the 2017 Malaysia Premier League which saw the club promoted to the 2018 Malaysia Super League.

-2018

 Josué scored 7 goals during his debut in the Malaysia Super League.
 His contribution helped Kuala Lumpur maintain its top-flight status in the Malaysia Super League.

-2019

-In the 2019 season, he did not manage to stop the club from being relegated as the club finished bottom of the table.
+In the 2019 season, Josué did not manage to stop the club from being relegated as the club finished bottom of the table.